verneh/verneornitier.github.io/_posts/2020-04-19-the-beginning.md

-# The Beginning
+## Blog Update # 1

-Had time to start a post so time to celebrate!
+Was able to find time to figure this out and start a post so time to celebrate!

 ![Kermit Celebrates](https://media.giphy.com/media/DYH297XiCS2Ck/giphy.gif)

                                                  - Verne Ornitier